Mhairi McDowall graduated from Duncan of Jordanstone in 2012 and set up textile design studio Paper_Houses.

-Paper_Houses is all about confident colours on versatile designs.
-We create products that have unique patterns incorporating fashionable trend forward Scottish style.
+Paper_Houses create unique patterns incorporating fashionable trend forward Scottish style.

-The main base is in Aberdeen where Mhairi creates her designs.
-She finds inspiration from the man-made structures around her.
-The scarves are also printed and sewn in Scotland.
+The main base is in Scotland where Mhairi creates her designs.
+Mainly inspiration comes from the man-made structures found in the day to day life.

 If you look for quality, style and want to know the story behind what you buy then Paper_Houses is the perfect brand for you.